-Then there are payday lenders and other loan stores that offer small loans.
+Then there are payday lenders and other loan stores that offer small high-risk loans.
 They frequently advertise that they don’t check the borrower’s credit history, but compensate with loan terms that allow them to make direct withdrawals from a borrower’s checking account.
 Combine that with high interest rates and that’s a risky proposition.
 You can find a lot better options than payday loans.

 Some states regulate payday lenders, but this remains a controversial line of business, and many customers find themselves trapped by triple-digit interest rates that make such loans difficult and costly to repay.